alecramsay/pg/docs/index.markdown

 proportionality, competitiveness, opportunity for minority representation, compactness, and county-district splitting &#8212; we compare these five policy-maximizing maps and the official map to a common baseline set of districts to illustrate some major quantifiable policy tradeoffs for congressional redistricting in each state.

+By our definition (elaborated below), each state has exactly one baseline.
+This is the baseline map for North Carolina.

 {% assign xx = page.xx %}